bobbasham/stencilframer/README.md

 # Stencilframer

-A script which will take the KiCAD PCB file (Gerber support should come at some point) and, using OpenSCAD, generate the 3D model of a fixture able to hold the stencil and the PCB in place (for applying the solder paste).
+A script which will take the KiCAD PCB  or Gerber file and, using OpenSCAD, generate the 3D model of a fixture able to hold the stencil and the PCB in place (for applying the solder paste).
 It can also generate a frame to hold the stencil in place.

 Only dependencies are OpenSCAD and Python.